The Learning Centre:

 1. Why reconsider that RRSP ‘top up’ contribution?

 While other institutions may be telling you to ‘top up’ your RRSPs, Educators Financial Group invites you to speak to one of our financial specialists first.
 Since we have a long history working exclusively with the education community, we understand the financial areas that are unique to you – such as your pay structure, pension plan, and retirement gratuity.

-Educators Financial Group has been serving the financial needs of the education community for over 40 years.
+Educators Financial Group has been serving the financial needs of the education community since 1975.
 More importantly, we offer educator-specific solutions to help you take on your financial challenges and achieve your financial goals – no matter where you are in your career, or in life.

 2. What is the RRSP deadline and does it matter to you?

 The February 29 deadline is only for applying RRSP contributions to a 2015 tax return.
 Your unused RRSP contribution room carries forward.
 If you don’t need to contribute for tax reasons, and you’re unable to make the deadline, you can contribute anytime.
 If you don’t maximize your contribution for a given year, the unused portion carries forward.

 A regular investment plan, such as a pre-authorized contribution (PAC) plan – be it in an RRSP, TFSA or other investment vehicle – offers choice as to when and how often to make contributions, and is an excellent way to boost savings and ensure that investing remains a priority.

 Market fluctuations make it difficult for most investors (and even many professional investment managers) to determine precisely when to capitalize on an investment.
 However, with a PAC, you can benefit from a useful investment technique called “dollar cost averaging”.
 Dollar cost averaging means you’ll be investing a fixed-dollar amount at regularly-scheduled intervals, while also taking into account market fluctuations.